jmeas/Shepherd/README.md

 Shepherd is a simple PHP framework that was influenced by the [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) and [RMR](http://www.peej.co.uk/articles/rmr-architecture.html) architectures.

-It was created to allow you to quickly build a RESTful website.
+It was designed to allow you to quickly build RESTful webapps.

 ###Should I use Shepherd for my production website?

 Probably not.
 This is my first attempt at an MVC, and it wasn't built to be used in production.
-There are a number of more extensive PHP frameworks out there with great communities (from what I hear) that would probably work better for your project.
+There are a number of more-developed PHP frameworks out there with great communities (from what I hear) that would probably work better for you.
 In no particular order, here's a short list: [CakePHP](http://cakephp.org/), [CodeIgniter](http://ellislab.com/codeigniter), [Symfony](http://symfony.com/), [Zend](http://framework.zend.com/), and one that's definitely worth a look: [Tonic](http://peej.github.io/tonic/) (an [RMR](http://www.peej.co.uk/articles/rmr-architecture.html) framework).

 ###Then what should I use this for?